Rohityadav9304/Handwritten-Digit-Classification/README.md

 # Handwritten-Digit-Classification :
-In this project we will classify that the given digit is handwritten or not with the help of MNIST dataset
+In this project we will classify that the handwritten digit is really a digit or not with the help of MNIST dataset
 # MNIST Dataset :
  We have used mnist dataset for training and testing It has 70000 handwritten digit images and 784 features